Table of Contents[Hide][Show]

 Gluten is a type of protein present in many kinds of grains such as wheat.
 Many people use it to give the dough a stretchy characteristic.

-Some people, however, are sensitive to gluten, so they develop intolerance to it.
+Some people, however, are sensitive to gluten, so they develop a gluten intolerance.
 They experience digestive symptoms after consuming it like abdominal pain, diarrhea, and vomiting.

-About 1% of Americans have celiac disease.
-It is an autoimmune condition where the body attacks the lining of the gut once they consume anything with gluten.
+About 1% of Americans have celiac disease, an autoimmune condition where the body attacks the lining of the gut once they consume anything with gluten.

 Quinoa, therefore, makes a perfect alternative to wheat and other grains that can be especially harmful to people with celiac disease.

 Magnesium is a macromineral, which means you need a good amount of it so your body can function well.
-It is understandable as it is vital in a number of functions such as fighting inflammation and improving peak performance.
+This makes sense, as it is vital in a number of functions such as fighting inflammation and improving peak performance.

 In one of the 2008 studies, elderly people with diabetes may also benefit from taking magnesium.
 The mineral may help reduce the symptoms of depression.

-You can derive magnesium from supplements such as Elevate H2, but you can also get it from your diet.
+You can derive magnesium from supplements (see our favorite here), but you can also get it from your diet.
 One of the best sources is quinoa, which has 28% of the daily value per 185 grams.

 6. It Reduces Metabolic Syndrome